humaniverse/wildfires/README.md

 **Wildfire Risk Index Creation**

-Utilizing the trained Random Forest model, probabilities of wildfire occurrences were predicted across the UK.
+Utilizing both Random Forest models, distinct probabilities of wildfire occurrences were predicted across the UK for summer and spring.
 They were then aggregated to the MSOA level, resulting in the Wildfire Risk Index.
 Missing values were imputed using higher geography averages when necessary.
 Similarly to the Social Vulnerability Index, the Wildfire Risk Index was standardized separately for England, Wales, Scotland, and Northern Ireland to enable comparison within each nation.

-*Note: As of now, only summer wildfires were predicted, using the summer random forest model*

 ## Getting help